johannesbuehl/johncg/README.md

 - test changed pandoc-installer (win and linux)
 - client: placeholder for custom-templates and remove template-part of ItemSlide.vue
 - update docs with new config-file
-- client context-menu reload not working reliable / reloading but switching to next one

 ## Planned
 - client: add_bible: get bible-citation-string from server through rest-api